yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_overview.rst

 .. rubric:: Power Management Overview

+Reducing the power consumption of a device for a specific use-case requires coordination between multiple software and hardware frameworks.
-Power management is a wide reaching topic and reducing the power a system uses is handled by a number of drivers and techniques.
-Power Management can broadly be classified into two categories: Dynamic/Active Power management and Idle Power Management.
+Power Management techniques can broadly be classified into two categories:
+Dynamic Power Management and Static Power Management.

-.. rubric:: Dynamic Power Management Techniques
+.. rubric:: Dynamic Power Management

-Dynamic or active Power management techniques reduce the active power consumption by an SoC when the system is active and performing tasks.
+Dynamic Power Management techniques reduce the active power consumption of the SoC when the system is actively performing tasks.
+Dynamic PM also optimizes the idle power consumption in between tasks, when an individual device or CPU is idle for relatively short duration.

-The dynamic power management features enables on |__PART_FAMILY_DEVICE_NAMES__| are as follows:
+The dynamic power management features enabled on |__PART_FAMILY_DEVICE_NAMES__| are as follows:

 .. ifconfig:: CONFIG_part_family in ('General_family')